sf-wdi-17/notes/lectures/week-06/_1_monday/dusk/README.md

 ## Objectives
 Students will be able to...

-- articulte the difference between an object and a class
+- articulate the difference between an object and a class
 - define and instantiate a class
 - use instance methods and instance variables
 - use the `initialize` method